wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/3-develop-bcdr-plan-azure-virtual-desktop.md

 Update domains ensure that when VM hosts in an Azure datacenter require downtime for maintenance, a subset of your session hosts remain running.
 When a maintenance event occurs, such as applying a performance or a critical security update, Azure sequences the update through update domains.

 Fault domains (FDs) represent physical sections of the datacenter and ensure rack diversity of servers in an availability set.
 FDs align to the physical separation of shared hardware in the datacenter.
 If the hardware supporting a server rack becomes unavailable, only that rack of servers would be affected by the outage.
-When you place your VMs in an availability set, they're' automatically spread across multiple FDs.
+When you place your VMs in an availability set, they're automatically spread across multiple FDs.
 If the hardware fails, only some of your VMs will be affected.

-You can use availability set as the default resiliency option for Azure Virtual Desktop host pool if you have domain controllers in an Azure VM.
+You can use availability set as the default resiliency option for the Azure Virtual Desktop host pool if you have domain controllers in an Azure VM.

 ## Availability zones

 *Availability zones* are independent physical datacenter locations within a region that have their own power, cooling, and networking.
 By taking availability zones into account when you're deploying resources, you can protect workloads from datacenter outages while maintaining a presence in a particular region.
 Services such as VMs are _zonal services_, and you can deploy them to specific zones within a region.
-Other services are _zone-redundant services_, which will replicate across the availability zones in the specific Azure region.
+Other services are _zone-redundant services_, which replicate across the availability zones in the specific Azure region.
 Both types of zones ensure that an Azure region has no single points of failure.

 By using availability zones, you can distribute VMs in the host pool across various datacenters.
 VMs are still inside the same region, have higher resiliency, and have a higher formal 99.99 percent high-availability service-level agreement (SLA).